prockley/prockley.github.io/_posts/2014-12-06-Flight-Departures-Ireland.md

   </style>
 </head>

-This blog uses data from the CSO.

-### How did the domestic flights decrease 2005 - 2013?
+#### How did Ireland's domestic flights decrease 2005 - 2013?
 DRAFT

+Using CSO data this post looks at how the number of passengers travelling on domestic routes reduced from 2005.

-The following indicates the numbers of travellers leaving Irish airports from 2005 - 2013.
+Shown below the numbers of travellers leaving Irish airports from 2005 - 2013 on scheduled flights.
 The thicker the lines the more travellers are leaving for the indicated region.
-Domestic flights are highlighted in <span style="color: rgb(253,141,60);">Orange</span>.
+Flights to domestic airports are highlighted in <span style="color: rgb(253,141,60);">Orange</span>.

 <div class="svg-container_16-9">
   <object type="image/svg+xml" data="{{ site.baseurl }}/images/141224_DestRegionsYears_GreyIreland.svg" width="100%" height="100%" class="svg-content">Your browser does not support SVG